-For sales for which the Company uses an outside grower, the Company evaluates whether it is appropriate to record the gross amount of product sales and related costs or the net amount earned as commissions.
-The Company determines the product specifications, cultivation, and packaging, while disclosing trade and operational secrets, greenhouse technologies, and nutrients used to grow.
-The Company is the primary obligor in the transaction because it is the Company's brand that is sold into the retail channel.
-The Company is subject to inventory risk until product is accepted by the retailer.
-The Company bears credit risk for the amount billed to the Retailer and, thus, must pay the Grower in the event the selling price is not collected.
-This revenue is recorded at the gross sale price once the Retailer has accepted delivery, selling price is fixed, and collection is reasonably assured.
+For sales for which we use an outside grower, we evaluate whether it is appropriate to record the gross amount of product sales and related costs or the net amount earned as commissions.
+We determine the product specifications, cultivation, and packaging, while disclosing trade and operational secrets, greenhouse technologies, and nutrients used to grow.
+We are the primary obligor in the transaction because it is our brand that is sold into the retail channel.
+We are subject to inventory risk until product is accepted by the retailer.
+We bear credit risk for the amount billed to the retailer and, thus, must pay the grower in the event the selling price is not collected.
+This revenue is recorded at the gross sale price once the retailer has accepted delivery, selling price is fixed, and collection is reasonably assured.